brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-07-workflowy-flow-with-your-work.md

----
-layout: post
-title: WorkFlowy - Flow with your Work
+# WorkFlowy - Flow with your Work
----

 Work is a four letter word that is on every body's tongue these days.
 Most of us live to work rather than work to live.
 You've got a to-do list, a shopping list, a list of goals you want to accomplish and many more lists that dominate your life.
 If you are looking to ease your life and increase your productivity, try <a href="http://workflowy.com/">WorkFlowy</a> that claims to organize your brain.